 The Animation tab is a contextual tab, so it only appears when the active map or scene contains an animation.
 To start working with animation, click the Add button in the Animation group on the View tab.
 This opens the Animation tab, which contains all of the tools for creating, editing, and exporting your animation.
 The controls and settings on the Animation tab are grouped according to their desired use and purpose and are described below.

 The Create group is where you begin to build your animation.
 The Append tool is the primary tool for creating keyframes and defining the path between those keyframes.
-Append has four transition types—Fixed, Linear, Hop, and Stepped—which give you control over the interpolated camera path.
+Append has four transition types—Fixed, Linear, Hop, and Stepped—that give you control over the interpolated camera path.
 Use the other controls to create animations by importing bookmarks, use time or range data as a reconfigured animation format, adjust the default spacing between keyframes, and indicate whether you want to author keyframes that maintain the travel speed between them.
 You can also control whether your keyframes are appended to the start of your animation rather than the end.

 The Edit group contains tools for modifying an animation.
 You can update keyframes, insert a new keyframe along the animation path, delete keyframes, and modify the timing between keyframes.
 The Keyframe List allows you to quickly select a keyframe from a drop-down list and adjust properties such as the flight path (curvature type for the line of action to the next keyframe) and keyframe timing.
 Use Zoom To to update the map or scene to a selected keyframe's location.
 For highly detailed editing, use the Animation Properties pane .

 Playback controls allow you to review your animation.
-You can play it at real speed or manually step through individual keyframes, configure playback as a continuous loop using Repeat, or only play back the camera position if improving playback performance is necessary.
+You can play it at real speed or manually step through individual keyframes, configure playback as a continuous loop using Repeat , or only play back the camera position if improving playback performance is necessary.
 The Duration time box allows you to increase or decrease the total time of the animation, whereas Current Time is exactly what you want to see in the view.
 When you type a value into Current Time, the view updates to show where you are along the animation timeline.
 There are also keyboard shortcuts associated with playback for convenience.
 The Animation Timeline pane is docked at the bottom of the application.
 It provides a visual display of the keyframes you are authoring and allows you to work quickly with keyframe selections.
-You can play back a selected keyframe or group of keyframes to verify changes, rearrange, delete, or update.
+You can play back a selected keyframe or group of keyframes to verify changes, and rearrange, delete, or update keyframes.
 The Animation Timeline also allows you to only show keyframes containing particular properties to focus your interactive editing and playback experience.

 The easiest way to author a new animation is by capturing the state of the view.
-Create first keyframe is a button on a new and empty Animation Timeline and captures the current state of the view as the starting point for your animation.
+Create first keyframe is a button on a new, empty Animation Timeline and it captures the current state of the view as the starting point for your animation.
 The first keyframe is always at zero seconds (00:00.000).
 Navigate around and update your map or scene, and continue to use Append to create keyframes and specify the transition type as you go.
 This workflow can create a fly-through, tour, fly-around, or stepped animation as you customize the curvature type of the transition path between keyframes.
 Properties such as layer visibility and map range and time are automatically captured in each keyframe.

 If you have an existing ArcGIS Desktop map, globe, or scene document that contains an animation file, the animation will not be imported into your project.